shawndacosta/G20-AI-PROJECT/INSTALLATION.md

 - base = r"C:\Users\YOUR_NAME\...\house_prediction"

-You must update this path to your own project folder.
+Update this path to point to your project folder.
-The path must always point to the ROOT project folder (the folder containing /data, /models, /src, etc.).
+It should always refer to the ROOT folder containing /data, /models, /src, etc.

 The same applies to Python scripts inside src/.